Jenniferm221/Bloc_Chat/README.md

 ## Synopsis

-Bloc Chat was built as my second project using React.
-The app was first built by creating a list of chat rooms that dynamically updates when a user adds a new chat room.
-After that, displayed messages for each chat room were generated.
-Firebase was added for user authentication and to save messages for each user.
-All messages only display within the given chat room in which they were created.
-Messages and chat rooms may be deleted and edited when necessary.
+My second project while studying code was to build a chat application.
+This application is coded to allow users to add new chatrooms, update messages and chat in their selected room.
+Firebase was used to authenticate each user.
 The page was styled using Material UI.
 It is mobile responsive, though it is best used on a desktop platform.

 ## Technologies

 - [ReactJS](https://github.com/facebook/react/)
 - [MaterialUI](https://github.com/mui-org/material-ui)
 - [Firebase](https://github.com/firebase/)

-## Future Updates

-- Adding admin accounts for creating private chats.
-- Adding editing capabilities to messages.
-- Updating UX on mobile platform.

 ## Author